An Introduction to Containers and Microservices

 “Microservices architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API,” according to authors Martin Fowler and James Levis in their article Microservices.
 “These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.”

-Companies like Amazon and Netflix have re-architected monolithic applications to microservices applications, setting a new standards for container technology.
+Companies like Amazon and Netflix have re-architected monolithic applications to microservices applications, setting a new standard for container technology.

 Monolithic Architecture versus Microservices Architecture